Self-similar shock wave solutions of the non-linear Maxwell equations: Introduction

-We however follow a different way, in our recent study we consider nonlinear, power-law field-dependent electrical permitivity and for the magnetic permeability and investigate the last two time-dependent Maxwell equations with the self-similar Ansatz.
+We however follow a different way, in our recent study we consider non-linear, power-law field-dependent electrical permittivity and magnetic permeability and investigate the last two time-dependent Maxwell equations with the self-similar Ansatz.
 This is now a first-order hyperbolical non-linear PDE system which can conserve non-continuous initial conditions describing electromagnetic shock-waves.
 To our knowledge the question of electromagnetic shock-wave is only laconically shortly mentioned in a well-known physic textbook \cite{landau}.
-There is a small number of publications exist (most of them are from Russian authors) about electromagnetic shock-wave propagations is anisotropic magnetic materials where the direct Maxwell equations \cite{gvoz} are solved.
+Onyl a small number of publications exist (most of them are from Russian authors) about electromagnetic shock wave propagations is anisotropic magnetic materials where the direct Maxwell equations \cite{gvoz} are solved.
+Shock waves in transition lines are investigated in the book of \cite{sch}.
 Unfortunately, not with our method.

-Besides shock-waves other interesting solutions (e.g. with compact support) can be found with delicate physical properties.
+Direct integration of the Maxwell equations for dielectric resonators is a new research context for future novel particle accelerators \cite{schess}.
 Such effects might happen in complex materials which could be induced by powerful laser pulses which will be available in the planned Extreme Light Infrastructure (ELI).